- Event

 Backpressure and Partial Writes

-write(_:) issues a single write(2) syscall covering the full buffer.
+write(_:timeout:) issues a single write(2) syscall covering the full buffer.
 It does not loop on partial writes — if the kernel accepts fewer bytes than requested, the remainder is silently dropped (the callback reports success).
 In practice, writes of a few KB on a connected TCP socket complete in one syscall on all supported platforms, but applications sending large buffers should chunk explicitly until proper backpressure handling lands.

 The fix is straightforward — loop on write(2) inside the ready callback, re-register the EV_WRITE event if the kernel returns EAGAIN — and is planned for a post-0.1.0 release.